remotesynth/certifiedfreshevents/content/sessions/accessibility-for-humans.md

 draft: false
 ---

-Mostly when developers think of accessibility, they focus on the code and making syntax semantic and all the ARIA and all that cute stuff.
-However, I argue that, before the code, accessibility is human in the sense that it stems from our sense of self and our sense of empathy.
-In this talk, these are the parts we will discuss.
+When developers think of accessibility, they often focus on the code, making syntax semantic, all of the ARIA, etc. However, I believe that even before the code, accessibility is human in the sense that it stems from our sense of self and our sense of empathy.
+In my talk, I'll focus on these two things and how you can use them to build better, more accessible websites.